Iren-15/Weather/README.md

 In this application you can search current weather forecast or weather forecast for 3 - 5 days with data every 6 hours by city name.
 # Tech stack
+- React
-- react
+- JavaScript
-- javascript
+- TypeScript
-- html/css
+- Html/css
-- scss
+- Sass